Ehsan104/Brain_Tumor_Classification/README.md

 **Overview:**

  This project is a beginner-friendly exploration into the field of machine learning applied to medical imaging.
-It focuses on classifying brain images into two categories: healthy and with tumor.
+It focuses on classifying brain images into two categories: healthy and with tumors.
 Utilizing a dataset from Kaggle, the model demonstrates high accuracy in distinguishing between healthy brains and those affected by tumors.

 **Dataset:**